Remortgage Calculator

 1. Dig out your paperwork.
 Remind yourself of your current mortgage deal and when it ends.

-2. Speak to a fee-free mortgage broker or start the process online.
+2. Speak to a fee-free mortgage broker.
 A mortgage adviser will find the best remortgage deals available for you.

 3. Make your remortgage application.
 This stage is much faster if you use a mortgage broker as they’ll do the mortgage application for you.